The Keynote & Plenary Speakers information of ICSMR2019

 The University of Sydney, Australia

 Biography: Rongkun Zheng obtained his BSc in Physics from Shandong University in China in 1999 and his PhD in Physics from the Hong Kong University of Science and Technology in 2004.
-He joined the University of Sydney in late 2004.
-He currently is an Associate Professor at the School of Physics.
-His research interest span from Condensed Matter and Materials Phyiscs, Microscopy and Microanalysis, Nanomagnetism and Spintronics, to 1D and 2D Nanostructures, with focus on the Structure-Property relationships in functional materials.
-Ha has published more than 130 papers and has received over 5000 citations.
-He has received a number of awards, including an ARC fellowship, and has been invited to national and international conferences in his field.
+He joined the University of Sydney in late 2004, and currently is an Associate Professor at the School of Physics.
+His research interest spans from Condensed Matter and Materials Physics to Microscopy and Microanalysis, with focus on the growth-Structure-Property relationships in functional materials and devices using sophisticated microscopy and microanalysis, particularly atom probe tomography (APT) and transmission electron microscopy (TEM).
+He has published more than 170 papers and has received 7000 citations.
+He has received a number of awards, including a prestigious fellowship from the Australian Research Council, and has been regularly invited to national and international conferences in his field.